LahiRumesh/simple_cnn/README.md

     --img_path  : Input image path
     --image_size : input image size
     --show_image : Display the image
-    --use_transform : Use image transforms in pre-processing step
+    --use_transform : Use image transforms in pre-processing step (During the training, process images are Normalize with a mean and standard deviation)
 ```
 ---